 The rat’s body length is longer, around 9 to 11 inches long whereas a mouse's body is just 3 or 4 inches long.

-Rats are also over ten times heavier, with an adult male weighing between a half and one pound while mice weigh in around a measly half ounce.
+Rats are also over ten times heavier, with an adult male weighing somewhere between a half and one pound, while mice weigh in at around just half an ounce.

 Rats also have much longer tails.
 An adult rat's tail will typically measure around 7 to 9 inches, whereas a mouse tail is more likely to be between 3 and 4 inches.

 Rat tails are also thicker and more rubbery in appearance, while mice tails are thinner and more string-like.